Putlibai (dacoit)

-The Putli Bai (Hindi: पुतली बाई) (1926 or 1929 - 1958) was a dreaded female dacoit, often known by the epithet "Indian bandit queen"..
+The Putli Bai (Hindi: पुतली बाई) (1926 or 1929 - 1958) was a dreaded female dacoit, often known by the epithet "Indian Bandit Queen".
 She was the first female dacoit of India.
 Her area of dacoity was the famed Chambal valley, which remained for a long time a stronghold of dacoits.
-Supposedly, she never wanted to be a dacoit, but became so because of excessive cruetly meted out upon her time and again, and dacoity - kind of - became her last resort.
+Supposedly, she never wanted to be a dacoit, but became so because of excessive cruelty meted out upon her time and again, and dacoity - kind of - became her last resort.

 She was born as Gauhar Bano in a small village in Morena district of Madhya Pradesh.
 Gradually as she became famous in the world of dancing, she began to be called Putlibai.
 The name appears to be a reference to a typical Indian puppet, who is made to dance by a hidden artist.
 Another conjecture is that she used to slither as smoothly as the pupils of an eye, and hence the name.